Neave strode down the hallway, and he felt great.

 The guilt was eating him alive.

-After all, how could have Neave gained access to his keys if Marven didn’t just give them to him?
-Marrah knew where the tome had been hidden and it was not surprising to hear that Neave had found it.
+After all, how could Neave have gained access to his keys if Marven didn’t just give them to him?
+Marrah knew where the tome had been hidden, and it was unsurprising to hear that Neave had found it.

-It was at this moment that she spotted Neave standing in front of her in the hallway.
+At this moment, she spotted Neave standing in front of her in the hallway.
 She immediately pulled out her weapon, but she didn’t attack.